 Supporting the communities

 In the last two months, the students have already been able to put into practice the skills they have learned within their training.
 They have performed theater plays addressing some pressing social topics in the communities, such as the stigma around menstruation, domestic violence, and gender inequality.
 They have also been present in a Health Camp where locals can get free medical services.
-There they talked to other women and offered them support through counseling.
+There they talked to other women and offered them support through counselling.

 Applying directly what they have learned from various experts during the program, the students themselves now have become role models in their community.
 It has been inspiring to see how they have been able to help others and the very positive feedback they received from the community.